Submitting an application

 ||31 December of the preceding year

-The completed project application must include an educational plan, which may be supplemented by an additional document if required.
+The completed project application must include an educational plan and a detailed schedule.
 In addition, a complete financing plan and a security and crisis plan must be attached.

 Each project application is based on an educational plan, which is drawn up jointly by the project partners.
-It is intended to show how the project will address one of the 17 Sustainable Development Goals (SDGs) and what educational support and mentoring is to be provided.
-The educational plan should also describe how the project intends to help implement the aims of Teams up! and the implementation of the funding principles such as partnership, sustainability and diversity.
+The application form is intended to show how the project will address one of the 17 Sustainable Development Goals (SDGs) and what educational support and mentoring is to be provided.
+In addition, the contribution to achieving the goals of Teams up! and the implementation of the funding principles such as partnership, sustainability or diversity should be evident.

-The plan should cover the following project phases, depending on the project type:
+The application should cover the following project phases, depending on the project type: